evanspa/GasJot-ios/README.md

 src="https://github.com/evanspa/GasJot-ios/raw/master/screenshots/export.png"
 height="418px" width="237px">

-Users can export their Gas Jot to CSV files and download them to their device through the File Sharing feature of iTunes.
+Users can export their Gas Jot data to CSV files and download them to their computer through the *File Sharing* feature of iTunes.